ghiscoding/Angular-Slickgrid/README.md

 - version `2.x.x` for Angular 7+
   - since version `2.11.0`, you can also change your build `target` to `ES2015` for modern browser.

-For Angular 12+ see the instructions below
+For Angular 12+ see the instructions below - [Angular 12 with WebPack 5 - polyfill issue](https://github.com/ghiscoding/Angular-Slickgrid#angular-12-with-webpack-5---how-to-fix-polyfill-error)

 ### ngx-translate Compatibility